Building a budget

 What if I can’t balance my budget?

 During the cost of living crisis, it might not be possible to balance your budget.
-Rising rent, fuel, gas and electricity and food bills mean that making it to the end of the month without running out of money could get more and more unlikely.
+Rising mortgage, rent, fuel, gas and electricity and food bills mean that making it to the end of the month without running out of money could get more and more unlikely.
 If you’re struggling, look at our cost of living crisis resources and find out what extra help could be available to you.

 You could be also entitled to benefits you don’t know about.
 Use the free Turn2us benefits calculator to check if you’re missing out on important financial support.